Generating numbers of rings graded by amenable and supramenable groups: Graded rings with UGN

-The best known examples of rings to which Theorem A can be applied are crossed products.
-But the value of the theorem extends well beyond this realm, for there are many other sorts of rings that can be graded both freely and fully.
-Examples of graded rings that are not crossed products but whose homogeneous components are still free modules of rank one over the base ring may be found in \cite{NO2} and \cite{Oeinert}.
-Moreover, in Example 3.7 below, we apply Theorem A to a family of rings most of which have homogeneous components that are free of finite, unbounded rank over the base ring.
+The best known examples of rings to which Theorem~B can be applied are crossed products.
+But the value of the theorem extends well beyond this realm, for there are many other sorts of rings that permit full and boundedly free gradings by amenable groups.
+One well-known family of such rings are the Weyl rings.